 To summarise, body image goes far beyond simply whether we like our bodies or not.
 The way we view our body and how we feel towards it, can have significant impacts on our mental health, in both positive and negative ways.
-Therefore, it is important we look after ourselves so we can try and live a life that is as healthy and fulfilled as possible.
+Therefore, it is important that we look after ourselves so we can try and live a life that is as healthy and fulfilled as possible.

 If you or someone you know is experiencing issues with body image, please contact your GP or Psychologist.
-You can also

 You may also visit or contact one of the services below for support:

 - Butterfly Foundation- Focus on supporting those who suffer from eating disorders or body image issues and their families.https://butterfly.org.au/

 - ReachOut- Provide self-help tools and information for young people, adults and parents.https://au.reachout.com/